Identifying authors

 Did you know that…

-…the University of Bonn joined the ORCID DE consortium in 2022?
+…the University of Bonn joined the ORCID DE consortium3 in 2022?

 We are committed to ensuring that you can also link your ORCID iD to other University of Bonn systems including personal websites (Plone), bonndoc, bonndata (in development) and a yet-to-be-created research information system.